pyeventsourcing/eventsourcing/docs/topics/dcb.rst

-The :func:`~eventsourcing.dcb.application.DCBRepository.get_group` method constructs a :ref:`group <group>` for a given group class and sequence of continuity IDs.
+The :func:`~eventsourcing.dcb.application.DCBRepository.get_group` method constructs a :ref:`group <group>` and its enduring object for a given sequence of continuity IDs.

 .. code-block:: python